I find that most adults have no idea what to say about themselves when charged with writing an About Me page/section in a profile. Particularly women.

 As we grow older, I think we forget who we are.

 Exchanged for a life of responsibilities and becoming who we believe the world around us expects us to be, our authentic selves become buried in a sea of political correctness, proper social attire, and keeping up with the Jones’s.
 “What are your hobbies?” social networking profiles ask?
 Uh…making juice?
 Sweeping?
 Removing grass stains?
 It’s what seems to take up most of my time, so that must be it, right?

-That was me until I was about 46.
+That was me until I was in my mid-forties.
 And I was, in large part, miserable.
 I was married with kids and living the suburban lifestyle that many saw as “perfect”.
 But I knew I wasn’t me.
 I knew I wasn’t living authentically.

 So I chose to begin doing what is called “daring greatly” and it changed my entire life.
 I began to “show up” for myself.
 I began to think really hard about what brought me joy.
 I metaphorically stood naked in front of the mirror to truly see all the places that I wanted and needed to change to become myself again.

 Within two years, my life had changed dramatically.
 I made some huge life changes (hello, divorce after 20+ years together), but I began to feel alive again for the first time in decades.
 A neighbor of over five years said to me about that time, “You smile again.
 It’s been a long time since I’ve seen you smile this much.”
 Damn straight.
 Today, my life is far from “perfect”, but I’m happier and more content than I’ve ever been.